ℹ️What is Trialogue?

 A gentle introduction to the Trialogue Story Format for Twine

-A controls how a non-linear story created in the Twine editor, gets displayed to the end user in a web browser.
+A Story Formatarrow-up-right controls how a non-linear story created in the Twine editor, gets displayed to the end user in a web browser.
 Every Story Format also comes with its own way of defining more advanced functionality.
 Twine comes with several built Story Formats, like Chapbook, Harlowe, Snowman and SugarCube.
-Trialogue is based on and adds a new flavour to the mix of available formats.
+Trialogue is based on Snowmanarrow-up-right and adds a new flavour to the mix of available formats.

 Interactive Chat Story?